MohamdSiraj/Databel-Telcom-Churn/README.md

 ![Dashboard_Snap](https://github.com/user-attachments/assets/f76552ce-8590-4588-bb20-e85ec2d5896b)

-# Analyzing Customer Churn in Excel
+# Analyzing Customer Churn in Databel Telcom

 ## Project Overview
 Customer churn is a critical issue for businesses, as retaining existing customers is often more cost-effective than acquiring new ones.
 This project aims to analyze customer churn data using Excel to uncover insights and patterns that can help in formulating strategies to enhance customer retention.